What is RoHS?

 However, as stated before, manufactures of common household items will most likely not use these chemicals as they are already on the SVHC list, and the most common plastics such as PET and PP are both food safe and useable as an alternative.

 Electronic components, however, are made from a very wide range of materials with resistors using plastics, capacitors using ceramics, integrated circuits using potentially harmful elements, and connectors using pre-tinned pins which makes determining their RoHS status more difficult.
+This cocktail of harmful elements in components also makes e-waste (electronic waste) difficult to dispose of and recycle when devices meet the end of their lifecycle.

 So, what can engineers do about this?